anirudh-hegde/AssetsApp/README.md

 ```sh
 mvn spring-boot:run
 ```

+## Conclusion
-If you want to create your own Spring Boot-based project visit https://start.spring.io/
+Note: If you want to create your own Spring Boot-based project visit https://start.spring.io/

+Congratulations, you have run the application.